alf149/myfiles/README.md

-# scripts
+# Scripts and other stuff

-My scripts
+My bash_aliases

-Alias and other stuff
+mycrt to find and show active certs for a domain